Updated April 26, 2025

 Regularly monitoring your IoT devices for unusual activities or signs of compromise is essential.
 Implement monitoring tools and establish a process for reviewing logs and generating alerts.
 Prompt detection of security incidents enables you to respond quickly and mitigate potential risks.

-Consider using intrusion detection systems (IDS) or security information and event management (SIEM) solutions to monitor network traffic and detect any suspicious behavior.
+Consider using intrusion detection systems (IDS) or security information and event management (SIEM) solutions to monitor network traffic and detect suspicious behavior.
 These tools can help you identify potential security breaches, anomalous device behavior, or unauthorized access attempts.

 Step 7: Plan for the Worst-Case Scenario